-Condo Association vs. HOA
+Condo Association Versus HOA

 The biggest difference between a condo association and an HOA is the scope of ownership.
 In a condo, each member individually owns his unit but maintains a joint ownership in the building and its grounds.
 Ties to a homeowners association aren’t as tight: Homeowners individually own their lots and homes, and the HOA owns common areas.

 Size of Fees

 A condo association or HOA’s fees and dues may vary significantly as they are based upon the holdings each needs to support.
-Because a condo association’s fees handle repair and upkeep of the condo building and common areas such as pools, parking lots and other areas, they’re typically higher than the fees assessed by a similarly sized HOA.
-Individual homeowners bear the costs of maintaining their own homes -- a cost that’s rolled into condo fees -- so an HOA usually doesn’t require the level of funding that a condo association does.
+Because a condo association’s fees handle repair and upkeep of the condo building and common areas such as pools, parking lots and other areas, they’re typically higher than the fees assessed by a similarly-sized HOA.
+Individual homeowners bear the costs of maintaining their own homes – a cost that’s rolled into condo fees – so an HOA usually doesn’t require the level of funding that a condo association does.

 In most HOAs, fees are assessed uniformly, with each lot owner paying an equal share of upkeep for common areas.
-In areas with different types of homes, such as one with single-family houses and town homes, assessments may not be split by household.
-Instead, town home owners pay an assessment proportionate to their share in their communal lot, and owners of single-family homes pay a full assessment.
+In areas with different types of homes, such as one with single-family houses and townhomes, assessments may not be split by household.
+Instead, townhome owners pay an assessment proportionate to their share in their communal lot, and owners of single-family homes pay a full assessment.

-Fees vs. Fines
+Fees Versus Fines

-Many condo and HOA bylaws provide the association with the power to levy fines against members, though associations should use fees and fines for different purposes.
+Many condo and HOA bylaws provide the association with the power to levy fines against members, though associations use fees and fines for different purposes.
 An association uses fees to cover maintenance and upkeep on its holdings.
 Fines are used as a punitive measure to encourage all residents to play by the rules in the association’s bylaws.
 Because they’re not a stable revenue stream, fines aren’t typically used to pay for routine upkeep.